Hueristic-Devices/staging/_pages/data.md

 ---
 layout: default
-title: Understanding data collected
+title: Making test data work harder
 permalink: /data/
 ---

 What happens after data is collected?
-Data that does not reach users on time for preemptive or corrective action, data that cannot be understood, results in under-utilized data.
-Hueristic Devices converts test numbers into graphs, reports and dashboards, places data points on maps, and generates pre-programmed alerts and recommendations from a user-curated library of advisories.
-Data flow solutions push test data, as soon as tests are completed, to decision-making teams.
+Data that does not reach users on time for preemptive or corrective action, is under-utilized data.
+Data that cannot be understood, results in false insights and inaction where action is needed.
+Every test generates a data point.
+Data points can be expensive and therefore need to be used efficiently.
+Hueristic Devices helps customers derive value from every test data point.
+Data flow solutions push test data, as soon as tests are completed on site, in situ or on field, to decision-making teams, wherever they are located.
+The data platform converts test numbers into graphs, reports and dashboards, places data points on maps, and generates pre-programmed alerts and recommendations for users registered with Hueristic Devices.

 Data flows are customizable as standalone solutions, and can also be integrated with existing ERPs and security systems.